Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Introduction and Main Results

 \textbf{Logarithmic corrections.} In principle, the functional form of the relevant field profiles can be more complicated than~\eqref{eq:PNprof}.
 In particular, there could be logs multiplying the $r^{-\ell-1}$ term~\cite{Kol:2011vg,Charalambous:2021mea}.
 This additionally obscures the non-EFT definitions of the Love numbers.

 \textbf{Dissipation numbers.} The final ambiguity associated with~\eqref{eq:PNprof} is the interpretation of the coefficient in front of the $r^{-\ell-1}$ term.
 In general, the tidal response has conservative (time-reversal even) and dissipative (time-reversal odd) corrections.
 For Schwarzschild BHs this means that the total time-dependent response can be written as \be k_{\ell } (\omega)\equiv k_{\ell } + i\nu_{\ell }r_s\omega + \mathcal{O}(r_s^2\omega^2)\,, \ee where $\nu_{\ell }$ is the dissipation number (dissipative response coefficient) and $\omega$ is the frequency in the BH's rest frame.
-In the Newtonian theory of fluid stars $\nu_{\ell }$ is proportional to fluid's viscosity~\cite{poisson2014gravity}.
+In the Newtonian theory of fluid stars $\nu_{\ell }$ is proportional to the fluid's viscosity~\cite{poisson2014gravity}.
 Note that this contribution vanishes in the static regime.
 The situation is more complicated in the case of Kerr black holes, where due to frame dragging, one needs to replace $\omega \to \omega- m\Omega$ ($\Omega$ and $m$ being the angular velocity of the black hole horizon and the magnetic number, respectively), so that the dissipation is present even for static external sources~\cite{Chia:2020yla,Goldberger:2020fot,Charalambous:2021mea}.
-This effect has caused some confusion in the previous literature, c.f.~\cite{Poisson:2014gka,Landry:2015zfa,LeTiec:2020spy,LeTiec:2020bos,Chia:2020yla,Poisson:2020vap}.
+This effect has caused some confusion in the previous literature; cf.~\cite{Poisson:2014gka,Landry:2015zfa,LeTiec:2020spy,LeTiec:2020bos,Chia:2020yla,Poisson:2020vap}.

-In this paper we show that the above ambiguities are absent in worldline EFT, where Love numbers are defined as Wilson coefficients of the static finite-size action, \be \ee where $C_{\mu\alpha \nu\beta}$ is the Weyl tensor, $v^\alpha$ is the point particle 4-velocity, and $e^a_\mu$ are vectors defining a frame orthogonal to $v^\alpha$. $\langle ...\rangle$ denotes the procedure of symmetrization and subtracting traces.
+However, many of these ambiguities can be addressed within the context of worldline EFT~\cite{Goldberger:2004jt,Goldberger:2007hy,Porto:2005ac,Porto:2016pyg,Levi:2018nxp,Goldberger:2022ebt}.
+In this theory, Love numbers as defined as Wilson coefficients of the static finite-size action \be \ee where $C_{\mu\alpha \nu\beta}$ is the Weyl tensor, $v^\alpha$ is the point particle four-velocity, and $e^a_\mu$ are vectors defining a frame orthogonal to $v^\alpha$. $\langle \cdots \rangle$ denotes the procedure of symmetrization and subtracting traces.
 In the definition~\eqref{eq:LN1} $E^{a_1\cdots a_\ell}$ are multipole moments measured in the BH frame, $a=1,2,3$ are the $SO(3)$ indices.
 One can perform a linear response calculation with the action~\eqref{eq:LN1} and find that upon identification $\lambda_\ell = (-1)^\ell r_s^{2\ell+1} k_\ell (\pi^{1/2}2^\ell/\Gamma(1/2-\ell))$, it precisely reproduces Eq.~\eqref{eq:Lnew} in the Newtonian limit~\cite{Charalambous:2021mea}.